jvf/vimrc/README.md

 ## Plugin Handling

-Plugins are added as native packages to `pack/jvf/start/`.
-No extra plugin manager is used.
+Plugins are added submodules to `pack/jvf/start/`, using vim native packages.
 This requires Vim 8.

-See :h packages for more information.
+See `:h packages` for more information.